turingschool/backend-curriculum-site/module1/lessons/working_with_git.markdown

 - Repository
 - Remote/Local

+## WarmUp
+* What do you know about git?
+Why do we use it?
+* How have you used git so far?

 ## A Basic Git Workflow

 Git contains many features.
 Fortunately, in 99% of cases we don't have to